Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Introduction

 Given such a hierarchical plan representation, it is frequently of interest to evaluate its desirability in terms of resource consumption, such as fuel, cost, or time.
 The answer to such questions can be used to decide which of a set of plans, all valid as far as achieving the goal(s) are concerned, is better given a user-specified utility function.
 Another reason to compute these distributions is to support runtime monitoring of resources, generating alerts to the execution software or human operator if resource consumption in practice has a high probability of surpassing a given threshold.

 While most tools aim at good average performance of the plan, in which case one may ignore the full distribution and consider only the expected resource consumption~\cite{bonfietti2014disregarding}, our paper focuses on providing guarantees for the probability of meeting deadlines.
-This type of analysis is needed, e.g., in Service-Level-Agreements (SLA) where guarantees of the form: ``response time less than 1mSec in at least 95\% of the cases'' are common~\cite{buyya2011sla}.

-We assume that an hierarchical plan is given in the form of a tree, with uncertain resource consumption of the primitive actions in the network, provided as a probability distribution.
+This type of analysis is needed, e.g., in Service-Level-Agreements (SLA) where guarantees of the form: ``response time less than 1mSec in at least 95\% of the cases'' are common~\cite{buyya2011sla}, Section~\ref{sec:discussion} discusses additional related work.
+We assume that a hierarchical plan is given in the form of a tree, with uncertain resource consumption of the primitive actions in the network, provided as a probability distribution.
 The problem is to compute a property of interest of the distribution for the entire task network.
-In this paper, we focus mainly on the issue of computing the probability $P(t<T)$ of satisfying a deadline $T$ (i.e. that the {\em makespan} $t$ of the plan is less than a given value).
+In this paper, we focus mainly on the issue of computing the probability $P(X_\tau \leq T)$ of satisfying a deadline $T$ where $X_\tau$ is a random variable describing the distribution of the makespan of the plan.
 Since in the above-mentioned applications for these computations, one needs results in real-time (for monitoring) or multiple such computations (in comparing candidate plans), efficient computation here is crucial, and is more important than in, e.g., off-line planning.